nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to export Trackermon data.
 2. Trackermon displays the file explorer GUI.
-3. The user navigates to the desired directory or file to export Trackermon data to.
+3. User navigates to the desired directory or file to export Trackermon data to.
 4. Trackermon closes the file explorer GUI.
 5. Trackermon exports the chosen file data.